 In this guide I explain the concept of furlough leave.

-The scheme is currently open until the end of June 2020.
+The scheme will finish at the end of October 2020.

 In order to be eligible for the grant employees have to be furloughed because of circumstances arising as a result of the coronavirus.

 Any UK organisation can apply to furlough employees including businesses, charities, recruitment agencies and public authorities.